Fevarin, 100 mg 30 pcs.

 Contraindications

-Some side effects observed in clinical trials were often associated with symptoms of depression rather than treatment with Fevarin®.
+Some side effects observed in clinical trials were often related to symptoms of depression rather than to treatment with Fevarin®.

 Frequent (> 1% and